getgrav/grav-learn/pages/02.content/02.headers/docs.md

 template: custom
 ```

-As explained in [the previous chapter][contentpages], the template from the theme that is used to render a page is based on the filename of the `.md` file.
+As explained in [the previous chapter](../content-pages), the template from the theme that is used to render a page is based on the filename of the `.md` file.

 So a file called `default.md`, will use the `default` template in the active theme.
 You can, of course, override this behavior by simply setting the `template` variable in the header and choosing a different template.